Bladder outlet obstruction

 Causes

 This condition is common in aging men.
-It is often caused by enlarged prostate.
+It is often caused by an enlarged prostate.
 Bladder stones and bladder cancer are also more commonly seen in men than women.
 As a man ages, the chances of getting these diseases increase greatly.

 Other common causes of BOO include: